 19. SLIGO (no change)

 The Yeats men put up 0-22 on Antrim after their exit from Connacht and pushed Meath all the way in Navan, where Michael Newman's late contribution proved crucial for the hosts.
-Their qualifier win over the Saffrons saw them hit an impressive twelve consecutive points, so there's plenty to build on looking ahead to next season.
-However, Niall Carew will no longer be in charge after citing work commitments for his reason for standing down.
+Their qualifier win over the Saffrons saw them hit an impressive twelve consecutive points, so there's plenty for Niall Carew and his players to build on looking ahead to next season.

 20. WESTMEATH (no change)